XRPLF/xrpl-dev-portal/content/news/known-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | 7117E2EC2DBF119CA55181D69819F1999ECEE1A0225A7FD2B9ED47940968479C | Planned   |

-Updates Escrow transactions so you can't make escrows that can be finished unconditionally by anyone right away.

-***TODO: More specifics***
+Changes Escrow to fix the following issues:

+- Changes the [EscrowCreate transaction][] to require the `Condition` or `FinishAfter` field (or both).
+Escrows with neither `Condition` nor `FinishAfter` that were created before this amendment can be finished by anyone at any time before their `CancelAfter` time.
+- Fixes a flaw that incorrectly prevents time-based Escrows from being finished in some circumstances.

 ## fix1623